The best places to go on holiday in Europe in October

 Verdura Resort, Sicily

-Recommended by A&K travel specialist, Ellie Hughes
+Recommended by A&K Private Client Manager, Ellie Hughes

 Sciacca in southern Sicily is best known for its thermal waters, seafood and wine.
 Travel in September and you can indulge in all three, and do so while the air is still warm, the beaches are empty, and the annual grape harvest festivities are in full flow.
 As the second largest wine-producing region in Italy.
 There’ll be plenty of tipples on offer.
 The Planeta Winery, just a short drive from the hotel, is well worth a visit.
 If you fancy enhancing your culinary skills, cooking classes will equip you with the wherewithal to whip up a tasty regional speciality on your return home.
 Culture vultures will enjoy a trip to Agrigento, home to the Valley of the Temples, one of the most significant archaeological sites in Sicily.
 The super stylish spa and golf resort of Verdura, west of the baroque town of Sciacca, offers uninterrupted views of the glistening azure Med from virtually every vantage point.
 With golf, football and tennis academies on site, water sports aplenty and complimentary bikes for exploring the resort, there’s loads to keep even the most active visitor entertained.
 The indoor pool and state of the art gym are there for the asking.
 If it’s rest and relaxation you’re looking for, the spa offers serenity and indulgence galore.